adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Drink."

 The Lion drank till the dish was empty.

 "How do you feel now?" asked Oz.

-1 **chest of drawers** — комод

 "Full of courage," replied the Lion.